SoplyHQ/careers/2015-sep--backend-dev/README.md

-# Great Backend Developer With Love For Media Content
+# Great Backend Developer With Passion For Visuals

 At [Soply](https://soply.com) we're on a mission to create the ultimate marketplace connecting creatives with customers.
 With three interesting revenue streams, we aim to capture the industry by storm.
 But we need your help!